practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Scheme/Chez/README.md

 > Chez Scheme is a bootstrapped compiler, meaning you need a Chez Scheme compiler to build a Chez Scheme compiler.

+You may get, build and install (latest version of) Chez Scheme like this:

 ```
 $ sudo apt install libncurses-dev  # may be missing, but is needed
 $ sudo apt install libx11-dev  # may be missing, but is needed